-He saw a Pole job posting and got a feeling it could be a perfect fit.
-He was absolutely right.
+They saw a Pole job posting and got a feeling it could be a perfect fit.
+They were absolutely right.
 Meet Johann Prell, Pole’s newest crew member.

 What is your role at Pole?